A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Fast Ion Solution

 In this section it will be useful to investigate the form of the fast ion solution.
 We will begin by investigating the impact of the input layer $\left( x, \xi \right) \to \left( x^2, \xi^2, x \xi \right)$ described in Sec. \ref{sec:EPC} above on the fast ion distribution.
-Figure \ref{fig:FIS0} shows a comparison of the fast ion with and without introducing the input transform (other parameters are indicated in Table \ref{tab:Params}).
-Considering a cross cut of the fast ion solution in the $\left( x, \xi \right)$ plane at $t=1$ for three different energies, it is apparent that the loss of fast ions from the hot spot leads to substantial deviations from a Maxwellian distribution.
-In particular, noting that the temperature is maximal in the hot spot between $x \approx \left( -0.5, 0.5\right)$ (for the examples shown in this section, $x_r=-x_l=0.5$), this is the region which would be expected to have the largest number of fast ions.
-For the highest energy cross cut shown [$E=8$, Figs. \ref{fig:FIS0}(e) and (f)], it is evident that a large asymmetry in the number of ions with $x \xi > 0$ compared to $x\xi <0$ is present.
+Figure \ref{fig:FIS0} shows a comparison of the fast ion distribution with and without introducing the input transform (other parameters are indicated in Table \ref{tab:Params}).
+Considering cross cuts of the fast ion solution in the $\left( x, \xi \right)$ plane at $t=1$ for three different energies, it is apparent that the loss of fast ions from the hot spot leads to substantial deviations from a Maxwellian distribution.
+In particular, noting that the temperature is maximal in the hot spot between $x \approx \left( -0.6, 0.6\right)$, this is the region which would be expected to have the largest number of fast ions.
+For the highest energy cross cut shown [$E=10$, Figs. \ref{fig:FIS0}(e) and (f)], it is evident that a large asymmetry in the number of ions with $x \xi > 0$ compared to $x\xi <0$ is present.
 This is due to the relatively low collisionality at this energy allowing the fast ions to free stream toward the interface between the hot and cold regions.
-Once these fast ions reach the cold region the high collisionality results in the fast ions slowing down, which leads to maximums of the ion distribution forming at lower energies at $\left( x, \xi \right) \approx \left( 0.5, 1 \right)$ and $\left( x, \xi \right) \approx \left( -0.5, -1 \right)$.
-These are particularly evident in the $E=3$ cross cut shown in Figs. \ref{fig:FIS0}(a) and (b).
-While this physics is evident for cases where the input transform is applied [Figs. \ref{fig:FIS0}(b), (d), (f)], and when it is not [Figs. \ref{fig:FIS0}(a), (c), (e)], the latter ion distribution does not precisely satisfy the symmetry $f \left( -x, -\xi, E, t\right) = f \left( x, \xi, E, t\right)$, with the deviations most evident at the highest energy cross cut [compare $\left( x, \xi \right) \approx \left( 0.5, 1\right)$ with $\left( x, \xi \right) \approx \left( -0.5, -1\right)$ in Fig. \ref{fig:FIS0}(e), for example].
+Once these fast ions reach the cold region the high collisionality results in the fast ions slowing down, which leads to maximums of the ion distribution forming at lower energies at $\left( x, \xi \right) \approx \left( 0.6, 1 \right)$ and $\left( x, \xi \right) \approx \left( -0.6, -1 \right)$.
+These are particularly evident in the $E=5$ cross cut shown in Figs. \ref{fig:FIS0}(a) and (b).
+While this physics is evident for cases where the input transform is applied [Figs. \ref{fig:FIS0}(b), (d), (f)], and when it is not [Figs. \ref{fig:FIS0}(a), (c), (e)], the latter ion distribution does not precisely satisfy the symmetry $f \left( -x, -\xi, E, t\right) = f \left( x, \xi, E, t\right)$, with the deviations most evident at the highest energy cross cut.